DBCDK/dbcdk.github.io/OpenAgency.md

 OpenAgency 3.1 is available as of 10/06/2021.

 The following change is new for version 3.1:
-* The pickupAgency element of the findLibrary, getRegistryInfo and pickupAgencyList methods is expanded with a routeNumber element.
+* The pickupAgency element is expanded with a routeNumber element.
+This element is used by the findLibrary, getRegistryInfo and pickupAgencyList methods.

 ### 3.0 info
 A few changes has been made to version 3.0 of the service compared to the older 2.34 version (not available any more).